ibm-cloud-docs/containers/cs_istio_about.md

 Review the following limitations for the managed Istio add-on.
 {: shortdesc}

-* The Istio add-on is not currently supported for Kubernetes version 1.19 clusters.
-* In Istio versions 1.5 and later, the `IstioControlPlane` is deprecated and replaced with the `IstioOperator` resource.
 * When you enable the managed Istio add-on, you cannot use `IstioControlPlane` resources to customize the Istio control plane installation.
 Only the `IstioControlPlane` resources that are managed by IBM are supported.
-* You cannot modify the `istio` configuration map in the `istio-system` namespace.
-This configuration map determines the Istio control plane settings after the managed add-on is installed.
+* You cannot modify any Istio resources that are created for you in the `istio-system` namespace.
+If you need to customize the Istio installation, you can [edit the `managed-istio-custom` configmap resource](/docs/containers?topic=containers-istio#customize).
 * The following features are not supported in the managed Istio add-on:
   * [Any features by the community that are in alpha release stages](https://istio.io/latest/about/feature-stages/){: external}